 The Renaissance saw an enormous increase in the use of jewelry with the courts of England, France, Spain, and Italy where everyone would try to outdo the other in extravagance.
 Nobility and the rich middle class followed closely behind in the taste for jewels and the brightly colored stones of rubies, emeralds, and sapphires.
 This period features jewelry at its excess.
 For the families that could afford it, even their youngest children would be adorned in jewelry.
 And women of the higher ranks would usually wear at least three necklaces, multiple rings on each hand, and a bejeweled head ornament.
 Queen Elizabeth is known for her layering of multiple strands of necklaces, wearing fabulously jewel-adorned clothes, and massive crowns.

 Around the first quarter of the 17th century, a Baroque period was emerging throughout Europe that featured improvements in the cutting of precious stones and an enhanced interest in flower cultivation.
-In response, fashions began to emphasize soft, flowing draperies and simpler jewels to match.
+In particular the Baroque style focuses on movement, elongated figures, and relatively less detailed styles.
+Fashions began to emphasize soft, flowing draperies and simpler jewels to match.

-By the 18th century, brilliant stone cuts had been invented by Vicenzo Peruzzi.
+By the 18th century, brilliant stone cuts (the precursor to the round brilliant) had been invented by Vicenzo Peruzzi.
 Figurative decoration completely disappeared to be replaced by ornamental motifs of ribbons, knots, and scrolls.
 Gold jewelry was the highlight for this type of work, often being colored with enamel.
-But with Peruzzi’s new stone cuts creating beautiful new faceting techniques, precious stones were being coveted at an entirely new level.
+With Peruzzi’s new stone cuts creating beautiful new faceting techniques, precious stones were being coveted at an entirely new level.

 The nationalistic tendencies of the early 19th century led to an eclectic array of styles represented in jewelry of the day.
 Inspiration from past styles all mingled with an emerging romanticism that was being expressed in paintings of the time by noted artists like Jacques-Louis David.